Why It’s Done

 What to Bring

-Toiletries and any other items you would like to make your stay more comfortable.
-Please note, this will be kept with whoever accompanies you
+- Toiletries and any other items you would like to make your stay more comfortable.
+Please note, these will be kept with whomever accompanies you

 After the Procedure

 Your surgeon will give you specific instructions to follow after the surgery until your incision is properly healed.

 You may have the following restrictions after the procedure:

 - Do not drive until your doctor says it is OK.
 This is usually 1-2 weeks after the procedure and after you have stopped taking pain medication

 - Do not take a bath until the incisions heal.
 Showers and sponge baths around the incisions are OK 2 days after the procedure

 - Do not lift more than 10 pounds for 4-6 weeks after the procedure